Bike Friendly Transit

 Bikes on the Bus

 All full-size Capital Metro buses feature sturdy exterior racks attached to the front.
 Each rack can hold two or three bicycles with 20" wheels.
 Electric bikes under 55 pounds also fit on the racks.
 Spaces are on a first come, first served basis, and there's no charge to use them.
-Folding bikes are allowed any time.
+Folding bikes that are in the fully folded position are the only bikes allowed on the bus.

 Please see our instructions on how to use the bicycle racks.
 Details can also be found on the racks themselves.